agritheory/edgewise/roadmap.md

 - [X] Document alternative `python -X dev` which also allows `await`ing in the repl when async API is done
 - [ ] Docker >> Tox >> Tests >> GitLabCI config
 - [ ] Nested update - is this even a thing?
+- [ ] Automatically cast everything to known type on update and insert

 ## To Do/ Roadmap
 - [ ] Refactor IO to JSON (start with schema queries)